pAP3R/localh0st/content/post/asus-downloadmaster-1/index.md

 Remember back in the early 2000s, when download managers were all the rage?
 Well, turns out in 2024 Asus *still* has a product, aptly named "Download Master".
 This "app" installs to a USB device on your router.
 As it turns out, it's actually a full on linux environment running `busybox`... that's installed onto your USB stick, lol.

 DM, as I'll refer to it henceforth, was *riddled* with issues-- classic low-hanging bugs that you don't expect to see outside of a CTF.
-Since this isn't natively on the routers it's not as big a deal, and Shodan reports only around ~2.9k devices worldwide, and Censys about the same:
+Since this isn't natively on the routers it's not as big a deal.
+Shodan reports only around ~2.9k devices worldwide, and Censys about the same:

 ![alt text](images/shodan-dm.png)